Research

 Working Paper

-This study examines the effect of the use of Asset-backed Securitisation (ABS) on corporate risk-taking.
-After careful consideration of self-selection bias and endogeneity, we find that the use of ABS is positively associated with corporate risk-taking.
-More borrowing through ABS economically and significantly increases corporate risk-taking incentives, through increasing access to credit markets.
-Employing hand-collected ABS data from 10-K filings in the EDGAR database, we document that firms with larger ABS borrowing capacity and less consumption of credit gain from ABS show more risk-taking incentives afterwards.
-Further analysis suggests that the ABS systematically affected risk-raking, but unequally across firms.
-The findings support the theoretical views that low costs of capital, high assets liquidity and good investment opportunities are associated with more corporate risk-taking behaviour.
-Credit market segmentation and accessibility to the credit market are positively related to risk-taking.
-The findings highlight the relationship between corporate financing and investment decision.
+This study examines the impact of Asset-backed Securitisation (ABS) on corporate risk-taking.
+Addressing concerns of self-selection bias and endogeneity, we find that the use of ABS is positively associated with corporate risk-taking.
+Borrowing more through ABS economically and significantly increases corporate risk-taking incentives, through increasing access to credit markets.
+Employing hand-collected ABS data from 10-K filings in the EDGAR database, we document that firms with greater ABS borrowing capacity and less consumption of credit gain from ABS are more inclined towards risk-taking post-ABS.
+Further analysis indicates that ABS has a systematic yet varied effect on corporate risk-taking across different firms.
+These results align with theoretical views that low costs of capital, high asset liquidity and good investment opportunities are associated with more corporate risk-taking behaviour.
+We establish a connection between credit market segmentation and access to credit markets with corporate risk-taking tendencies, and our findings highlight the relationship between corporate financing and investment decisions.